grant-olson/grant-olson.github.io/_drafts/magloop.md

 Initial tuning is done by adjusting the variable capacitor.
 I attached a key ring to mine to make it easier to turn.
-When the capacitor is fully retracted and has the *least* amount of capacitance, you'll be closest to the ideal efficienty for the given loop size.
+When the capacitor is fully retracted and has the *least* amount of capacitance, you'll be closest to the ideal efficiency for the given loop size.
 At this point, very small changes in capacitance will have a large impact on the frequency sweet spot.
-As you add more capacitance and the frequency goes down, you'll find that the bandwitdth decreases and that you'll need to move the capacitor more to move the frequency.
+As you add more capacitance and the frequency goes down, you'll find that the bandwidth decreases and that you'll need to move the capacitor more to move the frequency.

 #### Tuning the Driven Element